KevinRSX/porg/README.md

   -h, --help            show this help message and exit
 ```

+You can use `porg <command> -h|--help` to understand how to run each of the commands.

 ## Configuration Files
 porg stores configuration and metadata in `~/.porg/`:
+- `config.yaml` - Directories for quick read and long term storage locations
 - `notion.json` - Notion integration tokens and database settings
 - `papers.json` - Local paper metadata and naming information

-## Project Roadmap
+## Roadmap
-- [x] **Formalized Download Location** - Create a configurable and structured approach to paper storage locations, with support for custom directory hierarchies and organization schemes
-- [ ] **Zotero Integration** - Add comprehensive support for Zotero reference manager, including import/export functionality and synchronization with existing Zotero libraries
+- **Zotero Integration** - Add comprehensive support for Zotero reference manager, including import/export functionality and synchronization with existing Zotero libraries
-- [ ] **Paper notes** - Support connecting the paper to paper notes written externally
+- **Paper notes** - Support connecting the paper to paper notes written externally
-- [x] **Queries** - Allow users to query the paper store by project or topic
-- [ ] **Full Paper Titles** - Add support for storing and displaying full paper titles separately from codenames, allowing display format like "Full Paper Title [Codename] (Conference)" for better readability
+- **Full paper titles** - Add support for storing and displaying full paper titles separately from codenames, allowing display format like "Full Paper Title [Codename] (Conference)" for better readability

 ### License
 MIT License - see LICENSE file for details.